 After Christmas was over last year, did you vow to yourself that next year you would find a way to make the holidays simpler?
 If so, have you done anything about that promise?
 Or did you forget about it soon after the words left your lips?
-In this article, Tara from Busy Lizzie shares 6 invaluable tips for getting organised and planning for Christmas.
+Here are 6 invaluable tips for getting organised and planning for Christmas.

-Although their intentions are good, without follow-through, these poor souls are destined to experience the same hectic holidays year after year.
+Although your intentions may be good, without follow-through, you are destined to experience the same hectic holidays year after year.

 Rather than just wishing your holidays would somehow simplify themselves, a better approach is what I call “proactive simplification.”
 There are many things you can do right now prior to Christmas that will make for a much more pleasant holiday season.